 Writing first-person dialogue

 Writing in first person PoV is fairly easy: you simply use first-person pronouns to create statements about what your character has seen and said.
-Then why do some writers struggle with first-person dialogue?
+Then why do some writers struggle with learning to write dialogue in the first person?

 Firstly, some writers struggle with incorporating their character’s feelings and emotions into first-person dialogue.
 Without dialogue that conveys emotion, the first-person narrator may come across as a floating camera simply recording events rather than a real person having real thoughts and feelings about different events.